 Proof of Insurance

-Proof of insurance is a document that shows your landlord, lender, etc that you actually have renters or home insurance.
+Proof of insurance is a document that shows your landlord, lender, or other individual that you actually have renters or home insurance.

 What is proof of insurance?

 Proof of insurance is exactly what it sounds like: proof that you have active insurance on your apartment or home.
-Usually, you can send over your declarations page (sometimes called your ‘dec’ page) as proof of insurance, which includes information about your coverage amounts, deductible, who your policy covers, etc. You can also send over your entire policy document.
+Usually, you can send over your declarations page (sometimes called your ‘dec’ page) as proof of insurance, which includes information about your coverage amounts, deductible, who your policy covers, and so on.
+You can also forward your entire policy document.

 Do I need proof of insurance?